Alias-Missing/USYC/README.md

 This is a CLI tool, meaning it runs directly in the terminal.

 This uses a Scanner for input and a Switch case on a (int) variable to facilitate a menu, and is wrapped in a do-while loop with a confirmation message.

+The Monophonic version currently doesn't work.
+I'll get on that.